Roberto Lim: Post-World War 2

 By late August 1945 Capt.
 Roberto Lim returned to Manila, and reunited with his family.
 He joined in the search of his father who was executed by the Japanese authorities in December 1944 at the Manila Chinese Cemetery.
 However, Gen. Vicente Lim's body was never recovered.

 Capt.
 Lim was assigned by Col. John P. Ryan the acting chief of the newly reconstituted Philippine Army Air Corps (PAAC) on September 1, 1945, to its first flying unit post-World War 2, the 1st Troop Carrier Squadron at the Lipa Airfield in Batangas.
 His mission was to help rebuild the air arm of the Philippine Army and the airfield itself, with reinstated members of the PAAC receiving initial flight training in the US and returning to the Philippines to join the 1st Troop Transport.
 His efforts was able to bring 11 units of Douglas C-47 Skytrains and 4 L-5 Sentinel for the PAAC, and the establishment of the PAAC flight school.

-On January 1946, Capt.
+In January 1946, Capt.
 Lim resigned from his US Army Air Corps commission.
 On March 4, 1946, Lim married Gloria Mapua, the daughter of Tomas Mapua, the founder of Mapua University.

 Capt.
 Lim would join Philippine Airlines (PAL) in 1947, initially taking on flight duty, and later managing operations.
 He would rise the ranks of PAL in the next 20 years, and would retire after becoming its executive vice president and one of its board of directors.
 Under Lim's leadership PAL would enter the jet age.

 Capt.
 Lim would later join the Philippine Aerospace Development Corp.
 (PADC), as its president.

 He would join the faculty of the Asian Institute of Management, and would later be appointed as its president.
 He would make a mark in AIM for developing the Air Transport Course.

 Personal life

 Capt.
-Lim and Gloria Mapua would settle in the former mansion of Tomas Mapua along Taft Avenue Extension, Pasay, and raise 10 children.
+Lim and Gloria Mapua would settle in the former mansion of Tomas Mapua along Taft Avenue Extension, Pasay, and raise 9 children.
 Capt.
-Lim was an avid yachtsman, golfer, and polo player.
+Lim was an avid yachtsman, golfer, and swimmer.
 Following his father's footstep, he was also a member of the National Executive Board of the Boy Scouts of the Philippines.

 Tragically, Lim would lose his wife Gloria in PAL Flight 206 on June 26, 1987.
 Instead of suing PAL, Capt.
 Lim urged then President of PAL, Dante Santos, to put up the Airline Safety Foundation, which has helped air travel safer for the general public.